DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 </launch>
 ```

-You have to specify which rosbot firmware are you using - since new version is only available at github it's very likely that you're using old version
+You have to specify which rosbot firmware are you using - since new version is fresh it's very likely that you're using old version

+NOTE: Remember about [rosbot_ekf](https://github.com/byq77/rosbot_ekf) package.

 You can upgrade it using this instruction [rosbot new firmware](https://github.com/husarion/rosbot-firmware-new)